zeeshanali/Online-Help/docs/Install_Guide/ig_ch_16_appD_getting_help.md

 Run iml-diagnostics on any of the servers that you suspect may be having problems, and on the server hosting the Intel® Manager for Lustre* software dashboard.
-Iml-Diagnostics generates a compressed tar.xz file that you should attach to your JIRA ticket / github issue.
+Iml-Diagnostics generates a compressed tar.xz file that you should attach to your GitHub issue.
 To run iml-diagnostics:

 1. Log into the server in question as Admin.
 Admin login is required in